Can new EU rules make gig work fairer?

 More than 5 million of the EU's 28 million digital platform-based workers may be wrongly classified as self-employed, according to the European Commission.

-The proposals also seek to safeguard against abuses resulting from workplace automation, such as algorithms deciding working times, assigning clients and evaluating performance.
+The rules also seek to safeguard against abuses resulting from workplace automation, such as algorithms deciding working times, assigning clients and evaluating performance.

-Under the draft rules, automated decisions that affect working conditions must have some human oversight, and workers would have access to the information driving those decisions.
+Under the bill, automated decisions that affect working conditions must have some human oversight, and workers would have access to the information driving those decisions.

 How does this compare to gig work legislation elsewhere?